Our views on changing dynamics in energy, ESG, finance, globalization and US policy.

 2 R v O' Brien UKSC 23.

-An indictable offence in English law is any offence which may be tried on indictment in the Crown Court includes offences with a maximum penalty of less than three years’ imprisonment.
+3 An indictable offence in English law is any offence which may be tried on indictment in the Crown Court.
+These include offences with a maximum penalty of less than three years' imprisonment.

 4 White Paper 'Promoting Public Safety, Privacy and the Rule of Law Around the World: The Purpose and Impact of the Cloud Act, April 2019.